Generic name: ETHYNODIOL DIACETATE 1mg, ETHINYL ESTRADIOL 35ug;

 If the patient has not adhered to the prescribed dosage regimen, the possibility of pregnancy should be considered after the first missed period, and oral contraceptives should be withheld until pregnancy has been ruled out.

 If the patient has adhered to the prescribed regimen and misses two consecutive periods, pregnancy should be ruled out before continuing the contraceptive regimen.

-The first intermenstrual interval after discontinuing the tablets is usually prolonged; consequently, a patient for whom a 28-day cycle is usual might not begin to menstruate for 35 days or longer.
+The first intermenstrual interval after discontinuing the tablets is usually prolonged; consequently, a patient for whom a 28 day cycle is usual might not begin to menstruate for 35 days or longer.
 Ovulation in such prolonged cycles will occur correspondingly later in the cycle.
-Post-treatment cycles after the first one, however, are usually typical for the individual woman prior to taking tablets.
-(See WARNING No. 11.)
+Posttreatment cycles after the first one, however, are usually typical for the individual woman prior to taking tablets.
+(See WARNINGS, No. 11.)

 If two consecutive active tablets are missed in week 3 of the dispenser or three consecutive active tablets are missed during any of the first 3 weeks of the dispenser, direct the patient to do one of the following: Day 1 Starters should discard the rest of the dispenser and begin a new dispenser that same day; Sunday Starters should continue to take 1 tablet daily until Sunday, discard the rest of the dispenser and begin a new dispenser that same day.
 The patient may not have a period this month; however, if she has missed two consecutive periods, pregnancy should be ruled out.
 An additional method of protection must be used as a backup for the next 7 days after the tablets are missed if she has sex during that time or she may become pregnant.